davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 2. The entry is made 'visible' by incrementing `tail`
 3. On poll, a consumer sees `tail` was incremented
 4. The entry is read from `entries[i]`

-If all four of these steps run in order, there is no 'missing entry' bug.
-There can't be: `poll()` only thinks an entry is available in step 3 if step 2 has completed, and when that happens, the entry is read (4) after it was written (1).
-Any time an entry is available, the corresponding entry's read comes after the write.

 For reference, here are `put()` and `poll()` again, with those four steps marked: